BridgesLab/DrosophilaMuscleFunction/Births/birth-ratio-analysis-mhc-GAL4.md

 The raw data saved in../Data/mhc_birth_worksheet.csv.
-This script was most recently run on Wed Dec  3 09:46:03 2014.
+This script was most recently run on Thu Dec 11 12:40:29 2014.

 ## Strain Summaries